 my_bootstrap_theme.info.
 Be sure to change the name and description properties inside the file as well.

 .starterkit suffix is not added to your sub-theme's .info filename.
 This suffix is simply a stop-gap measure to ensure that the bundled

 starter kit sub-theme cannot be enabled or used directly.
 This helps people unfamiliar with Drupal avoid modifying the starter kit sub-theme directly and forces the new sub-theme to be properly configured.

-There are currently two types of supported methods for adding the Bootstrap Library into your sub-theme.
+There are currently two types of supported methods for adding Bootstrap into your sub-theme.
 By default, the Bootstrap base theme enables a CDN to provide the necessary files.
 If this method suits you then you can skip this step.

 Regardless of which method you choose, you will need to un-comment the appropriate lines for your desired method in your sub-theme's .info file.